apisearch-io/docs/src/content/ui/widgets.md

  - `placeholder`: the default html input placeholder.
  - `autofocus`: when set to `true`, the cursor is focused on the input.
  - `startSearchOn`: is the minimum number of characters to start searching.
+ - `clearSearch`: to show a clear search button to reset your search.
  - `classNames`:
     - `container`: refers to the parent `div` class that contains the widget.